 Repeat 5-7 times

-The best thing about this type of pull-up/dip machine is that if you cannot do pull-ups or dips, you can do an assisted version which is pull-ups using the dip bar and keeping your feet on the floor.
-You can also do bench dips with a chair if you cannot do regular dips too.
-See "Pull-up Tips" for more info.
+The best thing about this type of pull-up/dip machine is that if you cannot do pull-ups or dips, you can do an assisted version: Do pull-ups using the dip bar and keeping your feet on the floor.
+You also can do bench dips with a chair if you cannot do regular dips, too.
+See "pull-up tips" for more information.

 - Helicopter Rescue Swimmer Training